-To renew with the brain in mind is to approach teens and teaching with new vision, diverse tools, and higher expectations for all:
+To renew with the brain in mind is to approach learning and teaching with new vision, diverse tools, new leadership voices and higher expectations for all:

-- Teens bring unique knowledge to technology and renewal both recognizes and uses their technical skills.
-(Braden Husdal in Teaching starts from Brain Down)
+- Students bring unique knowledge to class and renewal both recognizes and uses their multiple skills.
+(Introduce multiple intelligences into upper grades)

-- Repetition is less effective for teens than teaching math for understanding.
+- Repetition is less effective for learners than teaching for understanding.
 Do you agree?
-(Sue Caldwell in It’s Branded in our Brains)
+(Tina Blythe – Teaching for Understanding)

-- Renewal with the human brain in mind is to integrate algebra and technology into everyday lives.
-(Naomi Harper, Media and Methods)
+- Renewal with the human brain in mind is to integrate our unique mental equipment as tools for weaving innovative solutions into everyday lives.
+(Namungos Rock More Brainpower)

 - Ask faculty why they entered the field and few will respond, “assessment and accountability.”
-Renewal draws in many tools for tangible understanding.
-(Rod Heikkila – New Media: New Opportunities)
+Renewal draws in many tools for tangible understanding and observes teachers to learn from and support them.
+(Learn from and Support Teachers)

 - Learning is innately linked to biological and chemical forces that control the human brain.
 (Eric Kaufman Engaging Students with Brain Based Learning)